ironbar/arc25/docs/05_Solution_Summary.md

                         np.all(input_grid[x:x + diameter + 1, y:y + diameter + 1] == input_grid[x, y])):
                         diameter += 1
                     else:
-                        # We found the maximum diameter
                         diameter -= 1
                         break

-                # If the diameter is 2 or more, we consider it a circle
                 if diameter >= 3:
                     output_grid[x:x + diameter + 1, y:y + diameter + 1] = Color.YELLOW